 How Iceland Got Teens to Say No to Drugs – The Icelandic Model

-I become excited and inspired when I see concepts, ideas and methods that I use in my work validated by international scientists and authors.
-The two articles that I have included excerpts, both offer alternative ideas around the use and abuse of alcohol, tobacco and drugs.
-From my experience, combining these two perspectives is the core of my work with supporting and facilitating shifting patterns, behaviors, obsessions and addictions.
+I become excited and inspired when I see concepts, ideas, and methods that I use in my work validated by international scientists and authors.
+The two articles that I have included excerpts from offer alternative ideas about the use and abuse of alcohol, tobacco, and drugs.
+From my experience, combining these two perspectives is the core of my work, supporting and facilitating shifting patterns, behaviors, obsessions, and addictions.

 I typically integrate these three principles/methods for shifting unwanted patterns and behaviors.

-The article focuses primarily on the work with teenagers smoking cigarettes, drinking alcohol and using other drugs.
+The article focuses primarily on the work of teenagers smoking cigarettes, drinking alcohol, and using other drugs.
 The principles are applicable to adults as well as teens.
-My experience personally and professionally demonstrate that the primary reason most people can’t sustain behavioral changes in their life are due to not creating a plan of protective and supportive choices and behaviors to replace those that we are wanting to shift.
+My experience personally and professionally demonstrates that the primary reason most people can’t sustain behavioral changes in their lives is due to not creating a plan of protective and supportive choices and behaviors to replace those that we want to shift.

 If just deciding to stop and change unwanted behaviors was a successful and sustainable process, everybody would have done it already!